OData $filter syntax in Azure AI Search

 not (Rating gt 5)

 Filter size limitations

-There are limits to the size and complexity of filter expressions that you can send to Azure Cognitive Search.
+There are limits to the size and complexity of filter expressions that you can send to Azure AI Search.
 The limits are based roughly on the number of clauses in your filter expression.
 A good guideline is that if you have hundreds of clauses, you are at risk of exceeding the limit.
 We recommend designing your application in such a way that it doesn't generate filters of unbounded size.

 search.in function instead of long disjunctions of equality comparisons can help avoid the filter clause limit, since a function call counts as a single clause.